Building vertex algebras from parts: Quasi-simple current extensions

 Locality, as in Lemma \ref{lem:composable-pairs-give-locality}, implies that for a sufficiently large positive integer $N$, the series $(z_1-z_2)^N(z_1-z_3)^N(z_2-z_3)^Nx_\sigma$ are independent of $\sigma$ up to scalar multiplication.
 In particular, poles in the variables $z_1, z_2, z_3$ are uniformly bounded in order.
 This implies the existence of the factorization. \end{proof}

-\begin{lem} The fusion product of two universally composable simple $\cC$-currents is universally composable. \end{lem} \begin{proof} Let $M_1$, $M_2$, and $M_3$ be simple $\cC$-currents, and suppose $M_1$ and $M_2$ are universally composable.
+\begin{lem} The fusion product of two universally composable quasi-simple $\cC$-currents is universally composable. \end{lem} \begin{proof} Let $M_1$, $M_2$, and $M_3$ be quasi-simple $\cC$-currents, and suppose $M_1$ and $M_2$ are universally composable.
 We wish to show that $M_1 \boxtimes M_2$ and $M_3$ form a composable pair.